kataraktax/MyPharmacyApp/README.md

 - main screen
 - medicine adding panel
 - adding medicines to the database
-- list of doctors
+- display list of medicines
 - the option to sort the list

-- further goals to consider
+- to be continued